-A formal management review is undertaken every three months by the IPAQIC and reported to the Finance & Planning Committee. as well as biannually and annually by IP Australia's and Executive Board conducts an annual review of the QMS-respectively.
-These reviews assesses how well the system is performing, what can be improved and whether it is meeting the policy and objectives set for it.
-Results of the review are provided to the Director General as part of the and-Executive Board-members.
+A formal management review is undertaken every three months by the IPAQIC and reported to the Finance & Planning Business Operations Committee.
+IP Australia's Executive Board conducts an annual review of the QMS.
+These reviews assess how well the system is performing, what can be improved and whether it is meeting the policy and objectives set for it.
+Results of the review are provided to the Director General as part of the Executive Board.